SyedAbdulSami1/45_Questions_TypeScript_Assigment_in_1_Repo/getting-started-exercises.md

 • Print a second set of invitation messages, one for each person who is still in your list.

-16. More Guests: You just found a bigger dinner table, so now more space is available.
+16-More-Guests: You just found a bigger dinner table, so now more space is available.
 Think of three more guests to invite to dinner.

 • Start with your program from Exercise 15.
 Add a print statement to the end of your program informing people that you found a